FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

 ## removeSystemUser
 ### description
-remove a system user from the server<br />
+remove a system user from the server

 Event: `removeSystemUser`

 ### returns